josef78/sql-docs/docs/sql-server/compute-capacity-limits-by-edition-of-sql-server.md

 # Compute capacity limits by edition of SQL Server
 [!INCLUDE[sqlserver](../includes/applies-to-version/sqlserver.md)]
   This article discusses compute capacity limits for editions of [!INCLUDE[ssnoversion](../includes/ssnoversion-md.md)] and how they differ in physical and virtualized environments with hyperthreaded processors.

+> [!IMPORTANT]
+> This article is not relevant to virtualized environments based on Hyper-V 2019 and newer using new “Core” scheduler.

  ![Mappings to compute capacity limits](../sql-server/media/compute-capacity-limits.gif "Mappings to compute capacity limits")

  This table describes the notations in the preceding diagram: